Gabriela Villalba

 María Gabriela Villalba Jervis (born September 21, 1984, in Quito, Ecuador) is an Ecuadorian singer and actress.
-She is also known as Gaby de K. K refers to Kiruba and Kudai, two musical bands she was a member of.
+She is also known as Gaby de K. K refers to Kiruba and Kudai, two musical bands she is a member of.

 Biography

 Early life

 Gabriela Villalba was born in Quito, Ecuador on September 20, 1984.
 Her full birth name is María Gabriela Villalba Jervis.
 Her nickname is Gaby and she has seven brothers: Juan Carlos, Ricardo, Diego, Sandra, Mateo, Tiago and Alessandro.
 Her parents are Juan Carlos Villalba and Paulina Jervis.
 Gabriela studied at Jacques Cousteau High School in Guangopolo, a rural community outside of Quito.
 Gaby started in world of media by doing TV commercials at a very young age.
 Her solo album was released in 2011.

 Kiruba

 Her fame stardom started when she was chosen to participate in the Ecuadorian version of the reality show Popstars.
 She won and became a part of the best selling Ecuadorian girl band Kiruba.
 They sold 20,000 copies of their debut album.
 The band lasted two years after that, recording two studio albums Kiruba and Baila La Luna.